 As easy as 1, 2, 3

 What makes a DAF so popular?
-Sternberg suggests it’s due in large part to the flexibility it offers, and the ease with which an individual, family or business can establish a fund.
-“You can establish a DAF today and begin making grants from it tomorrow,” he says.
-The Minneapolis Foundation is one of many community foundations around the country that create and administer DAFs.
+Walker suggests it’s due in large part to the flexibility it offers, and the ease with which an individual, family or business can establish a fund.
+“You can establish a DAF today and begin making grants from it tomorrow,” she says.

 To create a DAF, an individual must work with a “parent organization,” such as a community foundation or another qualified 501(c) (3) non-profit organization that essentially acts as the administrator of the fund over the fund’s lifetime.